 - Survival is a duel gamemode with a waiting line.
 Akin to arcade waiting lines, two players battle it out, with the winner staying in the arena and the loser going back to the line while another takes their place.

-Due to the low reception of the three games, this line was discontinued and the next Championship game was been built from the ground and tailored to the console.
+Due to the low reception of the three games, this game's storyline was discontinued and the next Championship game was built from the ground up and tailored for the console.